seL4/docs/projects/buildsystem/old/index.md

  Prior to building a project you need to specify a configuration (settings, components, etc.) that you want to build.
 Kconfig is a tool for simplifying and automating this process.
-In a seL4 project you can enter make menuconfig in the top level directory to be presented with a terminal menu for choosing which components to build.
+In an seL4 project you can enter make menuconfig in the top level directory to be presented with a terminal menu for choosing which components to build.
 Note that you will need the package libncurses5-dev installed to display terminal menus.
 It is possible to select a configuration without